Watchhouse

-During the COVID-19 pandemic, Marlin recorded two instrumental albums without Frantz, Witching Hour and Fable & Fire.
 In April 2021, the band announced that moving forward, they would change the group's name from Mandolin Orange to Watchhouse.
 Of the change, Marlin said "Mandolin Orange was born out of my 21-year-old mind.
 The name isn't what I strive for when I write" and that Watchhouse is a name that reflects their "true intentions" as a band.

-In 2021 the band was part of the Newport Folk Festival in July.
+Later, in July the band was part of the Newport Folk Festival.